drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 and the properties of the solar cell.
 To investigate this conversion, we determined important parameters specific to our samples using our theoretical base.
 The major findings using the parameters of the experiment and the model are summarized in Table 2 and Fig. 6.
-Then we apply the model we developed to analyze power output and system performance.
+Then we applied the model we developed to analyze power output and system performance.

 Table 2